Welcome to "4f for Future"

 Materials based on rare-earth metals and their compounds are of crucial importance to our modern high-tech society.
 Surprisingly, the molecular chemistry of these elements is poorly developed.
 However, recent progress in this area has shown that this is going to change: In the past years, dynamic developments in the chemistry and physics of molecular rare earth compounds have shifted borders and paradigms that existed for decades.

 The chemistry of molecular and nanoscaled rare-earth compounds and their physical properties are in the focus of our CRC “4f for Future”.
-Its researchers will study synthesis paths and physical properties of new molecular and nanoscaled rare-earth compounds in order to develop materials with unprecedented optical and magnetic properties.
+Its researchers study synthesis paths and physical properties of new molecular and nanoscaled rare-earth compounds in order to develop materials with unprecedented optical and magnetic properties.

 Find out more about the individual research projects here.